celery/billiard/Doc/library/multiprocessing.rst

 In addition to having these two logging functions, the multiprocessing also exposes two additional logging level attributes.
 These are  :const:`SUBWARNING` and :const:`SUBDEBUG`.
-The table below illustrates where theses fit in the normal level hierarchy.
+The table below illustrates where these fit in the normal level hierarchy.

 +----------------+----------------+